-Reconciliation of your card expenses can eat into time that could be better used growing your business.
-The best business credit cards and charge cards offer money management tools that can help you streamline your business and ensure your employees direct their energies into driving growth.
+Reconciliation of your business card expenses can eat into time that could be better used growing your business.
+The best business credit cards and charge cards offer tools that can help you streamline your business and ensure your employees direct their energies into driving business growth.

-Some of the money management tools to enquire about include:
+Some of the card management tools you might want to enquire about include:

-- Online Reporting: Can you keep track of outgoings by viewing live account balances, including spending information?
+- Online Reporting: Are you able to keep track of your outgoings by viewing live account balances, including spending information?

-- Instant alerts: Do you receive immediate balance updates, payment confirmations or payment due dates via email or SMS?
+- Instant alerts: Can you request immediate balance updates, payment confirmations or payment due dates via email or SMS?

-- Worldwide Support: Is there 24/7 global support for your card?
+- Worldwide Support: Is there global support with lost cards or billing enquiries?

-It's important to consider which business card has the features and benefits that best suit your business and discussing your needs with your provider can help you clarify which card is right for you.
+It's important to make sure that the business card you apply for has the features and benefits that best suit your business.
+Ensure that you choose the best business card for your situation by discussing your needs with a sales representative.